ElMassimo/presenter_rails/README.md

 Presenter works very well with [singular_resource](https://github.com/ElMassimo/singular_resource).

 ## Background
 Presenter attempts to simplify the exposure of variables to the views.
-It doesn't really care about what you are exposing, although it's specially useful to implement [two-step views](http://martinfowler.com/eaaCatalog/twoStepView.html) while using [singular_resource](https://github.com/ElMassimo/singular_resource).
+It doesn't really care about what you are exposing, although it's specially useful to implement [two-step views](http://martinfowler.com/eaaCatalog/twoStepView.html) while using [draper](https://github.com/drapergem/draper) together with [singular_resource](https://github.com/ElMassimo/singular_resource).

 ### How it works